 "Amazing, vast amount of ski area good for all abilities.
 Lots of well-groomed runs.
 Very efficient lift systems even on a busy Easter weekend.
 Great variety of restaurants on the mountain - good value for money and plentiful choice.
 We started going to Whistler 15 years ago and have been back regularly as we think it’s the best place to ski.
 We fell in love with Whistler and will continue to return as often as we can." - Katie Stanton

 "Perfect spring skiing.
 The conditions at the top of the mountain we beautiful.
 The people are friendly and kind and there is absolutely no pushing and shoving in the queues like you can find in Europe.
-The perfect place for Children to learn."
-Jo Knight
+The perfect place for Children to learn." - Jo Knight

 Banff is probably Canada's most beautiful ski spot and equally pulls out the stops for late-season skiing.
-Split across three separate areas - Mount Norquay, Sunshine Village and Lake Louise - this big-name destination offers up varied terrain which is perfect for families with older children and teens.
+Spanning three separate areas - Mount Norquay, Sunshine Village and Lake Louise - this big-name destination offers up varied terrain which is perfect for families with older children and teens.
 The town of Banff itself is a sight to behold in spring sunshine, with clear views of the surrounding peaks.

 To make the most of Banff, we recommend waiting until the kids are a bit older and have a few ski trips under their belts.
 While each ski area has dedicated learning areas, the best skiing is in the intermediate to advanced range.